Weekends Away in Switzerland:

 While we couldn’t talk the kids into ordering the highly recommended truffle pizza, the food was exceptional and the adjacent Polo Bar is a great place to wait for your table.

 The hiking, panoramas, lake hikes or glacier hikes there are endless options.

 Article written by Jennifer Lisle.
-Jennifer is a Zurich-based freelance journalist who has written for The Los Angeles Times, The Wall Street Journal and Elle, among many others.
+Jennifer is a freelance journalist who has written for The Los Angeles Times, The Wall Street Journal and Elle, among many others.